 The basic.
 No equipment needed, just you and the floor.

-To perform the side plank, elevate the torso and legs off of the ground as shown in the image below.
+To perform the side plank, elevate the torso and legs off of the ground as shown in the image above.
 Keep the body tight and straight with a neutral spine throughout the duration of your sets.
 The side plank is a great movement for building abdominal strength in addition to being a great Quadratus Lumborum exercise.

 Goal: perform two minutes of total work in the side plank position on each side.
 This can be 6 sets of 20 seconds, 4 sets of 30 seconds, or 2 sets of 1:00.
 The goal is to build not only strength but also endurance in the Quadratus Lumborum muscle.
 A strong Quadratus Lumborum is great, but a QL that can withstand fatigue and stay strong longer is more valuable (think about having a resilient lower back in the 4th quarter of a sport, not just the 1st!).